YankeSoftware/yanke.codes/README.md

 # Yanke.Codes Website

-A professional website for Justin Yanke, a Cleveland-based .NET specialist whom is specializing in AI integration consulting with Microsoft Semantic Kernel.
+A professional website for Justin Yanke, a Cleveland-based .NET specialist who specializes in AI integration consulting with Microsoft Semantic Kernel.

 ## Project Overview